Bike Route Planning

 I really recommend checking out some of their routes; they are incredibly well reported and photographed.
 It makes for great reading even if you never plan on riding those trails.
 Next summer I want to do the COLT in central Ontario.

 A recent discovery for me.
-Randonneuring events cover 200-600km, so your local club’s website is probably a great resource for good routes.
+Randonneuring events usually cover 200-600km, and your local club’s website likely has a library of vetted routes.
 Here’s the route archive for Toronto chapter of Randonneurs Ontario, for example.
-Many clubs post their routes to a site like RideWithGPS, so it’s easy to copy a route and download it to your Garmin.
+Many clubs also post their routes to a site like RideWithGPS, so it’s easy to copy a route and download it to your Garmin.

 It’s also worth mentioning that the folks at your local bike shop are probably full of good routes, but I’m sure you’ve already figured that one out.